 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 A mains supply of electricity is laid on to the property.
-The electric meter and fusebox, incorporating residual circuit breakers, are located within a small cupboard in the vestibule.
+The electric meter and fusebox, incorporating residual circuit breakers, are located within a small cupboard in the ground floor bedroom.
 There is a distribution of 13 amp socket outlets throughout the main accommodation.
+The vendors advised that the fusebox was replaced in 2021.
+There is an electric extractor fan in the shower-room.